KSWE-2016-17/graphql-findme-full-stack/README.md

 Well,
-if you are familiar with Docker and want to use Docker itself, nobody will hold you back from doing this.
+if you are familiar with Docker and want to use Docker itself, nobody will hold you back from doing so.
 To get all information you may need to create and run the images and also containers, you may look into the `Dockerfile`s and also into the `docker-compose.yml`